 Our Client Duty and Obligation

-To observe and report a comprehensive, top to bottom fair and impartial assessment of all components of the property according to our industry's "Standards of Practice" and "Code of Ethics"
+Our home inspection will be to observe and report a comprehensive, top to bottom fair and impartial assessment of all components of the property according to our industry's "Standards of Practice" and "Code of Ethics"

 "Click on Infrared Imaging ... for additional inspection benefits"